QuantitativeEcologyLab/MSc.-Communal-roosting-behav/README.md

 # MSc.
 Communal roosting behavior
-This repository will contain data for research project on communal roosting behavior of birds
+This repository will contain data for research project on communal roosting behavior of birds.